 License revenue is primarily recognized as work is performed, using the percentage of completion method of accounting.
 Service revenue that involves significant ongoing obligations, including fees for customization, implementation and initial support services, is also recognized as work is performed, under the percentage of completion method of accounting.
 In outsourcing contracts, revenue from operation and maintenance of customers' billing systems is recognized in the period in which the bills are produced.
 Revenue from ongoing support services is recognized as work is performed.
 Revenue from third-party hardware and software sales is recognized upon delivery.
 Maintenance revenue is recognized ratably over the term of the maintenance agreement.
-As a result of our percentage of completion accounting such projects may significantly affect our annual and quarterly operating results.
+As a result of our percentage of completion accounting method, the size and timing of customer projects and our progress in completing such projects may significantly affect our annual and quarterly operating results.